AndrewNJones/Bank-of-HTML/README.md

 # Bank-of-HTML

+What I Learned:
-This is a simple webpage that utilizes the following HTML tools: unordered/ordered lists, tables, and attributes to change the appearance of text.
+This is a very simple webpage, and is my first project using HTML.
+This project has taught me the syntax of HTML, proper use of attributes to alter HTML regions, and introduced me to the most commonly-used tags of the language.